opencv/opencv/doc/tutorials/objdetect/aruco_detection/aruco_detection.markdown

 }
 @endcode

-- The `markerCorners` parameter is the vector of marker corners returned by the `detectMarkers()` function.
+- The `markerCorners` parameter is the vector of marker corners returned by the `cv::aruco::ArucoDetector::detectMarkers()` function.
 - The second parameter is the size of the marker side in meters or in any other unit.
 Note that the translation vectors of the estimated poses will be in the same unit
 - `cameraMatrix` and `distCoeffs` are the camera calibration parameters that were created during the camera calibration process.